 Foster & Hersey also represented James W. Brackett in his 1902 attempt to reclaim all of Peaks Island and much of downtown Portland on behalf of his family.
 The Bracketts had a claim on the title to the property dating to the 1600s.
 Foster's role in the case, however, seems mainly to have been to inform the Brackett family that it had no hope of winning.

-Foster made a final appearance in the newspapers for his ownership of an unusually loquacious parrot named Bob Savage that he had inherited from a sea captain.
-The article makes clear that despite his marital turmoil, Enoch Foster was not abandoned by his wife.
+Foster made a final appearance in the newspapers for his ownership of an unusually loquacious parrot named Bob Savage, which he had inherited from a sea captain.
+The article makes clear that despite his marital turmoil, his wife did not abandon Enoch Foster.
 She stayed with him until the end.
 He died in 1913.